RandomcodeDev/chifir-engine/design/style.typ

 `base/memory.cpp` and the Windows loader in `base/loader_win32.cpp` are the best example of commenting things so far.

 == Naming
-Variables are camel case, prefixed with `m_` for private/protected members, `g_` for globals, and `s_` for static globals.
+Variables are camel case, prefixed with `m_` for private/protected members, `g_` for globals, and `s_` for static globals, and `f_` for (some) function pointers.
 Types are Pascal case, prefixed with `C` for classes, `CBase` for abstract classes, and `I` for interfaces, while structs are suffixed with `_t`.
-Functions are
+Functions are Pascal case, with the name of their component and an underscore as a prefix, like `Base_`.
+Common abbreviations
-Pascal case, with the name of their component and an underscore as a prefix, like `Base_`.
-Common abbreviations (like str, len, max, min, alloc, buf, src, dest) are allowed, but obscure ones should be avoided.
-Try to balance clearness with succintness when naming variables, so they're easier to type.
+(like str, len, max, min, alloc, buf, src, dest, common acronyms) are allowed, but obscure ones should be avoided.
+Try to balance clearness with succintness when naming variables, so they're easier to type but you can still easily recognize them.

 == Classes vs structs
-Classes do things, structs store data.
+Classes do things, structs store data (you can have a destructor in them though).
 That's the distinction so far.

 == Headers
 Public headers (ones visible to any component) should include as few headers as possible, and forward declare types where needed.